Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started - Part 1.md

 Currently Psyshock uses the classical Physx components for authoring [colliders](Colliders.md).
 Attach a Sphere Collider, Capsule Collider, Box Collider, or Mesh Collider to the GameObject you wish to convert.
+And add multiple sphere, capsule, and box colliders to a single GameObject to create a compound collider.

-There’s one exception.
-I added support for Compound Colliders and this uses the new component found at *Latios -\> Physics (Psyshock) -\> Custom Collider*.
-But you can also create them by attaching more than one Physx collider component to a Game Object.
+If you want to form a compound collider out of descendent GameObjects, use *Latios -\> Physics (Psyshock) -\> Custom Collider*.

 ## Only Your Code Matters